Page 1: Biography

 Journalist, editor, bibliophile, writer, Catholic layman

-This biography, written by W. S. Broughton, was first published in the Dictionary of New Zealand Biography, vol 4, 1998, and updated in May, 2014.
+This biography, written by W. S. Broughton, was first published in the Dictionary of New Zealand Biography in 1998.
+It was updated in May, 2014.

 Patrick Anthony Lawlor was born on 12 February 1893 in Wellington, the son of Irish-born Catholics David Roche Lawlor, a stationer and bookseller, and his wife, Margaret Dennehy.
 Pat initially attended Sister Francis Xavier’s Academy for young ladies, where his sisters were pupils, but after a year or two he transferred to the Marist Brothers’ School at Boulcott Street.
 He then went to St Patrick's College from 1908 to 1909, where he was recognised as a violinist of some competence.
 After leaving school Lawlor began what was to be a lifetime career in journalism, starting in April 1910 as a copyholder for the Evening Post.
 In October 1913 he became a junior reporter on the Dominion, but in 1914 went to Australia, where he worked as a freelance journalist for about a year.